 How to solve the risk of contagion in the classroom

-In addition to favoring attention and school performance, to enjoy clean air in classrooms, the emission of CO2 in the air can be reduced with measures such as:
+In addition to promoting attention and school performance, to enjoy clean air in classrooms, the emission of CO2 in the air can be reduced with measures such as:

 - Decrease in the total number of people per classroom.

-- Promote silence or a low speech volume , since by speaking loudly the CO2 emission multiplies.
+- Promote silence or a low speech volume , since when speaking loudly, the CO2 emission multiplies.

 - Indoors, a more relaxed physical activity, since with increasing physical effort, more CO2 is emitted.